peterbaile/mdcr/README.md

 ```

-## Benchmarking and analysis
+## Benchmarking and analysis -->

 ## Contact

-If you have any questions or feedback, please send an email to peterbc@mit.edu
+Your support in improving this dataset is greatly appreciated!
+If you have any questions or feedback, please send an email to peterbc@mit.edu.